thieuhy/AgenticAI_Business_SJSU/README.md

-# Agentic AI Business – Online IT Department
+# Agentic AI Business – AI Agent IT Department

 This project simulates an AI-powered online IT department designed to handle business and IT support workflows.